Rico Love: Solo artist

 As a solo recording artist, Love is both a singer and a rapper.
 Love was asked by Usher to contribute to the soundtrack to the film In the Mix.
 Love contributed "Settle Down", "Sweat" featuring Usher, and "On the Grind" featuring Juelz Santana and Paul Wall.
-Love recorded a solo album in 2007 titled The 5th Element which he ultimately decided to focus on his songwriting and not release the recordings.
-Though Love may not be recording as a solo artist he still contributes his vocals and rhymes to other artists.
-Love has appeared as a guest artist on songs by Fat Joe, Juvenile, Rich Boy, Jamie Foxx, T.I., and his own artist, Young Chris.
+Love recorded a solo album in 2007 titled The 5th Element, which he ultimately decided not to release.
+Though he may not be a prominent solo act, he has contributed his vocals and songwriting to songs by other artists including Fat Joe, Juvenile, Rich Boy, Jamie Foxx, T.I., and his own artist, Young Chris.

-After an eight-year hiatus from his solo career and signing his label Division 1 to a distribution deal with Interscope Records, Rico Love would release an extended play entitled Discrete Luxury, on February 27, 2014, which would be re-released.
-It charted on the Top R&B/Hip-Hop Albums at number 48.
-The first single from the album, "They Don't Know", it debuted and peaked at number 60 on the Billboard Hot 100 making it Rico Love's highest-charting single as a solo artist.
-The second single from the album, is entitled "Bitches Be Like".
-On December 9, 2013, Rico Love released a mixtape entitled El Presidente.
+After an eight-year hiatus from his solo career and signing his label Division1 to a distribution deal with Interscope Records, Rico Love released the extended play Discrete Luxury, on February 27, 2014; it peaked at number 48 on the Top R&B/Hip-Hop Albums.
+The lead single from the album, "They Don't Know", debuted and peaked at number 60 on the Billboard Hot 100, becoming Rico Love's highest-charting single as a lead artist.
+On December 9 of that year, Rico Love released the mixtape El Presidente.

-On August 27, 2014, Rico Love released a mixtape entitled I Sin.
-On December 2, 2014, Rico Love would release the lead single from his debut studio album, entitled "Somebody Else".
+On August 27, 2014, Rico Love released the mixtape I Sin.
+On December 2, 2014, Rico Love released the lead single from his debut studio album, "Somebody Else".

-On February 18, 2015, Rico Love announced he would be releasing his debut studio album, titled Turn The Lights On, on May 19, 2015.
-On May 5, 2015, Rico Love would release the second single from Turn The Lights On entitled "Days Go By".
-On May 18, 2015, the album was released with production from, among others, Danja, Benny Blanco, Jim Jonsin and Robopop, along with the major record label Interscope Records.
+On February 18, 2015, Rico Love announced the title of his debut studio album, Turn The Lights On, as well as its release date of May 19, 2015.
+On May 5, 2015, Rico Love would release the album's second single, "Days Go By".
+On May 18, 2015, the album was released by Division1's joint venture with Interscope, with production from Danja, Benny Blanco, Jim Jonsin and Robopop.

-Rico recently supported singer Monica on 'The Code Red Experience Tour'.
+Rico Love supported frequent collaborator, R&B singer Monica on her Code Red Experience Tour.